Ameliorate/ameilorate.github.io/a/civ/us-im-worse-than-altraiders.md

 and this bounty is still active and is not a meme.
 I will pay if you pearl poortea.
 Poortea broke my personal chests with 128 emerald blocks inside, and I was not given the chance to get my ExP blocks when I was kicked out of the US.
-I am tempted to place a similar bounty on Saren_Solaris after his actions, however I am still in consiteration.
+I am tempted to place a similar bounty on Saren_Solaris after his actions, however I am still in consideration.

 ## How I'm still worse than an altraider: The sentence